 (omg!
 We made it!)
-I arrive about 45 minutes in advance, where I touch base with the coordinator, bridal party, and dj in the case of needing a mic, and the next thing you know, I'll be waiting for you guys at the end of the aisle to do the thing!
+I arrive about 45 minutes in advance, where I touch base with the coordinator, bridal party, and dj, and the next thing you know, I'll be waiting for you guys at the end of the aisle to do the thing!
 Yay!
 Your ceremony is beautiful, and I'm there every step of the way.

 I get the heck out of dodge while you're enjoying your cocktail hour, and your wedding day goes by in dreamy bliss.
 We touch base usually one last time (I can't wait to see pics!) so don't worry, you'll hear from me soon!
 Hope you have an amazing honeymoon!

 What types of faiths do you work with?